pablobernabeu/Experimental-data-simulation/README.md

 ### Options for development and local use of the app

-#### Option A) Using local R/RStudio or [RStudio Cloud project](https://rstudio.cloud/project/1739958) or [RStudio Binder environment](https://mybinder.org/v2/gh/pablobernabeu/Experimental-data-simulation/master?urlpath=rstudio)
+#### Option A) Using local R/RStudio or [RStudio Cloud project](https://rstudio.cloud/project/1739958)

-1. [Not necessary if using the Binder environment.]
-Install the packages in the versions used in the [latest release of this application](https://github.com/pablobernabeu/Experimental-data-simulation/releases).
+1. Install the packages in the versions used in the [latest release of this application](https://github.com/pablobernabeu/Experimental-data-simulation/releases).

     ```
     install.packages('devtools')